 - If applicable, reflect on previous writing courses taken at Pace (e.g. ENG 110/120).
 What did you learn?
 What do you wish you learned? - Consider specific components of the writing process: drafting, revising, editing.
 What is your view/use of these processes?
-Do you think this will change? - Reflect on your discipline and the requirements of its discourse community.
-What will you need to learn to enter that community? - Consider reflecting on how you've grown as a writer from, say, your freshmen year of high school to present. - Maybe you really enjoy writing.
+Has your view/use of these processes changed? - Reflect on your discipline and the requirements of its discourse community.
+What did you learn that will help you gain access to that community? - Consider reflecting on how you've grown as a writer from, say, your freshmen year of high school to present. - Maybe you really enjoy writing.
 Why is that?
 What helped you develop your craft and passion? - Maybe you really don't enjoy writing or the task intimidates you.
 Perhaps you still possess a negative memory regarding writing, which hinders your potential.
 Work from one or a combination of these ideas. - Perhaps you're content or indifferent to writing.
-To help prepare you for your career, what do you think you'd like to improve as a writer? - Consider other resources or texts that have helped shape your view, feelings, and ability with respect to writing (e.g. the Writing Center, a novel, etc.).
+To help prepare you for your career, what do you think you'd still like to improve as a writer, if anything? - Consider other resources or texts that have helped shape your view, feelings, and ability with respect to writing (e.g. the Writing Center, a novel, etc.).